jim-easterbrook/pywws/README.txt

   4/ Install PyUSB, if not already installed
   Note: steps 2..4 may require installation of other software on some platforms, and you might have to compile / build some packages.
-  5/ Run "python setup.py install" to install language files.
+  5/ Run "sudo python setup.py install" to install language files.
+     If this fails you may be missing 'msgfmt'.
+Make sure you have installed the gettext package.
   6/ Run "python TestWeatherStation.py" - it should complain about not
      being able to connect to a weather station
   7/ Connect weather station's USB port to computer
-  8/ Run TestWeatherStation.py again - you should get a load of data
+  8/ Run TestWeatherStation.py again - you should get a load of data.
+     If this fails it might be a 'permissions' problem.
+Try running as
+     root: "sudo python TestWeatherStation.py"
      8a/ Try options to decode data and show history:
          "python TestWeatherStation.py -d -h 5"
   9/ Run "python AutoDoc.py" to create extra documentation of the